 Bill Walton has the dubious distinction of being the most-injured player in NBA history.
 After 37 surgeries, the basketball superstar knows a thing or two about injuries, rehabilitation, and recovery.
 He knows what patients go through – and what caregivers and healthcare professionals go through.
 The can speak to both audiences authentically.
 In his 14-year pro career Bill missed a total of 9½ full seasons due to injury.
 Even so, he was inducted into the Basketball Hall of Fame and won numerous awards and honors for his brilliant play.
 Imagine his impact on the game had he stayed healthy!
 Bill's feet, knees, and back - the foundation of his ability to perform as an athlete - let him down.
 His most serious surgery was to straighten his spine after spending 2½ years on the floor of his home in agonizing pain – literally unable to move and contemplating suicide.
 Now back in the game of life, Bill remains active on his bike – participating in several week-long charity biking events for groups like Challenged Athletes Foundation.
 He also speaks to audiences of patients, healthcare professionals, and those from allied fields - delivering an inspiring message about his own healing and recovery.

 Basketball legend Bill Walton is one of sports’ most recognizable and beloved figures.
-His success on the court is well-documented; the nation’s top college basketball star at UCLA under legendary coach John Wooden, he then played for two NBA Championship teams – the Portland Trail Blazers and Boston Celtics.
+His success on the court is well-documented; the nation’s top college basketball star at UCLA under legendary coach John Wooden, he then played for two NBA Championship teams–the Portland Trail Blazers and Boston Celtics.
 But Bill’s nightmarish challenges off the court are less known.
 He stuttered so badly he couldn’t say a simple “thank you” until he was 28 years old.
-And a foot disorder led to 37 surgeries on his feet, legs, and back – keeping him sidelined over half of his NBA career.
+And a foot disorder led to 39 surgeries on his feet, legs, and back–keeping him sidelined over half of his NBA career.
 Armed with grit and a positive outlook, Bill improbably overcame it all.
 He was inducted into the Basketball Hall of Fame and named to the “50 Greatest NBA Players of All-Time” list.
-After his playing career, Bill pursued broadcasting; he is currently covering Pac-12 games on ESPN.
+After his playing career, Bill pursued broadcasting; he currently covers Pac-12 games for ESPN and the Pac-12 Network.
 Bill Walton has led a life of humility in service of inspiring others.
-His autobiography, Back from the Dead, was a New York Times bestseller and he is perhaps the best-known Deadhead, having seen over 900 shows.
+His autobiography, Back from the Dead, was a New York Times bestseller and he is perhaps the best-known Deadhead, having seen over 1,000 shows.

 Bill is an authentic and true original who personifies greatness and is one of the most compassionate figures in sports with an extraordinary record of giving back through his work with numerous charities and non-profits.